 An analysis of the structures of the inner city, suburbs and rural communities as segments of the metropolitan world.
 Model- building methodologies are used to grasp a vision for local reformulation.
 Rational Objective: To expose the shallowness of the symbols people live out of and the depth problem as a state of spiritual vacuum.
 Rational objective: to expose the shallowness of the symbols people live out of in the depth problem as a state of spiritual vacuum.
 Existential Aim: to experience oneself is participating in symbols that require comprehensiveness, inclusiveness and death. to experience oneself as participating in symbols that require comprehensiveness, inclusiveness and depth.
 The original course lecture outlines are here.

 An analysis of the economic, political and cultural situations around the globe.
 Problems, goals and strategies for the future world are brought together in the creation of models for a responsible citizenry.
-Rational Objective: To bring the global grid to consciousness and enable its use as an interpretive screen for current affairs.
-Existential Aim: To experience the limitations of parochialism and romanticism and to assume responsibility for the future of the planet.
-The original course lecture outlines are here.
+The intent is to bring the global grid to consciousness and enable its use as an interpretive screen for current affairs.
+Participants experience the limitations of parochialism and romanticism to assume responsibility for the future of the planet.
+The original course lecture outlines are her